How to come out and tell people big news about us, our relationships, our genders and our sexualities.

 Start with people you *really* trust

-Telling people big news about you, your relationships or sexuality (eg coming out as gay, lesbian or bi, or seeing someone who is a different race, or age or something else other people may not expect of you) can be difficult.
+Telling people big news about you can be difficult.
 Tom gave us some ideas on how to make this easier.

 He said that he’d previously told a small number of people that he could trust (fewer than 5 he said).
 These were friends and family that he (I’m assuming) loves and trusts and whom he believed would be happy for him.
 This is how a lot of people deal with it – they start with small numbers of people, sometimes one or two at a time.